vippsas/vipps-solutions/taxi-companies/README.md

 ![Taxi route](images/taxi_route.png)

-## Scenario 3 - Customer orders through taxi app and taximeter initiates Vipps push
+## Scenario 3 - Customer orders through taxi app and taximeter initiates the payment request

 The customer orders a taxi in the taxi company's app.
-After the journey, the taximeter initiates a push to Vipps.
-It is not necessary to enter the phone number manually, because it is already known.
+After the journey, the taximeter automatically initiates a payment request to Vipps MobilePay with the customer's phone number, which is already known.
-The Vipps app opens on the customer's phone and the customer pays the amount due.
+The customer's Vipps or MobilePay app open and the customer pays the amount due.

 Use the [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api) with `userFlow:PUSH_MESSAGE` and `customerInteraction: CUSTOMER_PRESENT` while initiating the payment.

 After final amount is confirmed do a [partial capture](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/operations/capture#partial-capture) and release the remaining amount from reservation with a [partial cancel](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/operations/cancel#cancel-after-a-partial-capture) request.

-## Scenario 4 - Taximeter initiates Vipps push with manually entered phone number
+## Scenario 4 - Taximeter initiates the payment request with manually entered phone number

 The driver enters the customer's mobile number into the taximeter, which initiates a push.
-The Vipps app opens on the customer's phone and the customer pays the amount due.
+The Vipps or MobilePay app opens on the customer's phone and the customer pays the amount due.

 Use the [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api) with `userFlow:PUSH_MESSAGE` and `"customerInteraction": "CUSTOMER_PRESENT"` while initiating the payment.
 Finally, when reservation is completed perform a [full capture](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/operations/capture#capture-via-the-api).